mariiabili/react.pizza/README.md

 🍕 React Pizza V2

 This is a modern, responsive pizza ordering web application built with **React**.
 The project demonstrates real-world frontend development practices, focusing on performance, scalability, and a clean architectural structure.
+⚠️ Project is still in progress — learning Redux Toolkit, React Router advanced patterns, and TypeScript features.

 ## 🚀 Features